 #3 See ‘Economics is not a science, not a religion, but proto-scientific rubbish’

-(ii) The pure consumption economy is NOT a barter model but the simplest possible instantiation of what Keynes called the ‘monetary theory of production’.#2
+(ii) The pure production-consumption economy is NOT a barter model but the simplest possible instantiation of what Keynes called the ‘monetary theory of production’.#2

 (iii) You say “profit is simply a mark-up over cost”.
 This microeconomic definition translates for the consolidated business sector into the MACRO equation Qm≡C-Yw.